Glucerna Vanilla Flavor

 High blood sugar levels

 Drink plenty of sugar-free fluids and do not stop medication without a doctor's advice.
-Be sure to test your blood sugar levels every four hours and check your blood or urine for ketones.
+Be sure to test your blood glucose levels every four hours and check your blood or urine for ketones.

 Low blood sugar levels

-If you’re suffering from low blood sugar levels, you should also see a doctor immediately.
-Symptoms include shaking, trembling, sweating, hunger, and irritability5.
+If you’re suffering from low blood sugar, you should also see a doctor immediately.
+Symptoms include shaking, trembling, sweating, hunger, and irritability⁵.
 You might also feel faint within minutes.

 Low blood sugar levels may be caused by too much insulin and infrequent meals.
-Too much exercise might also lead to low blood sugar levels.
+Too much exercise might also lead to low blood sugar.

 Take a fast-acting sugar source like fruit juice or regular soda as a stopgap measure.
 Check your blood glucose level in 15 minutes, and see a doctor if it is still low.
 Let your friends and family know beforehand that they should call for a doctor immediately if you pass out or lose consciousness.